MichaelBreitung/mibreit-homepage-template/doc/usage-guide.md

    - **content_category** - This information is not used by the default Homepage Template.
 You can leave it blank.
    - **content_title** - This information is not used by the default Homepage Template.
 You can leave it blank.
    - **content** - This information is not used by the default Homepage Template.
 You can leave it blank.

+Your new gallery is now created, but still empty.
+If you open it in the browser, you'll just see a single, empty image that is added as a place holder.
+To add your own photos, proceed to the next section.

+#### Adding Photos to an Existing Gallery

+Adding new photos to an existing gallery is easy:

+1. Prepare your photos for web and place them inside the **images** folder of your gallery under **dist**.
+You will find a **replaceme.jpg** file there at first.
+Give the images proper names for SEO.
+If your image names consist of multiple words, separate them with "-".
+Don't use spaces or other special characters.

+2. Delete the **replaceme.jpg** file once you have added your first images.

+3. Execute ``npm run gallery:update`` and follow the instructions.
+This command can be used, whenever you make changes to the gallery by either adding new photos to the **images** folder, or by removing photos from it.
+The script will ask you, if you want an image removed from the folder or added to the gallery.
+Then it will ask for a caption / title.
+Finally, you will be asked to provide a description in English and German.
+If you only plan to have a gallery in either of those languages, just leave one of the two descriptions blank.

+   You will also be asked for the **index** at which the image shall be added.
+For the first image use **index** **0**.
+Afterward, you will get a list with the already added photos, and you can select the index before which the new photo will be inserted.

+   **Don't interrupt this step.
+It currently only works, if you go through all photos.**

+Once you are finished, you can test your gallery in the browser.
+The photos should now appear.

 ## Appendix